Magnus Attefall

 Strengthening pilot immunity

-By maintaining optimal humidity, the system helps protect pilots’ immune defenses, reducing their vulnerability to illnesses during and after flights.
+By maintaining optimal humidity, the system helps protect pilots’ immune defences, reducing their vulnerability to illnesses during and after flights.

 Protecting vision and enhancing comfort